Always more connected

 Hyperconnectivity is no accident

-Most people who design websites, apps, and social networks exploit our natural search for pleasure and our curiosity to maximize our interactions with their products and reap more profits.
-To achieve this, teams of experts combine all the elements needed to create the perfect formula to hook users: unpredictable feedback, social approval, unexpected sounds, captivating colours, etc. They master these elements so well that it becomes virtually impossible to resist the urge to go online (to check emails, surf the web, use social media, etc.).
-This difficulty that young and old alike can experience is therefore not only the result of a lack of personal willpower…
+Most people who design websites, apps, and social networks exploit our natural pursuit of pleasure and our curiosity to maximize our interactions with their products and reap more profits.
+To achieve this, teams of experts combine several strategies to make their products highly attractive: unpredictable notifications, social approval, catchy sounds, captivating colours, etc.

 Test your knowledge

-What percentage of teens do you think were identified in a study as being at risk of developing problematic Internet use?
+What percentage of teens do you think were found in a study to be at risk of developing problematic Internet use?*

 Well done